- This event has passed.

-In this workshop educators and the edtech industry will work together to share knowledge and experience in order to increase the use of products and services in schools that will enhance learning and teaching.
+In this session, educators and the edtech industry will work together to share knowledge and experience in order to increase the use of products and services in schools that will enhance learning and teaching.

-Anyone in education technology whether teaching or developing and selling knows it is a tough market.
+Anyone in education technology, whether teaching or developing and selling, knows it is a tough market.
 As educators of students and teachers, we cannot do our job unless we are fully equipped.
 We appreciate that currently the UK market has become increasingly fragmented making the cost of acquisition high for many companies: the right account holders in the universities, colleges and schools are difficult to identify and to persuade to buy.
 Sales cycles are long, buying processes and procurement are often complex and inconsistent across organisations.

 We suggest that working with educators to understand the practical application of a product, its impact and how to best position it is one of the key success factors for edtech companies.

 Working with our commercial adviser, Nihal Salah, in this workshop, we will explore how edtech companies can work with educators to build, market and sell their products with more effect and less expense.